ameroyer/TFDatasets/README.md

 # TFDatasets

-`TFDatasets` is a collection of scripts to preprocess various Computer Vision datasets and convert them to `TFRecords` for easy integration in the tf.data.Dataset Pipeline.
+`TFDatasets` is a collection of scripts to preprocess various Computer Vision datasets and convert them to `TFRecords` for easy integration in the `tf.data.Dataset` pipeline.
-Also show small examples of how to easily integrate them in the `tf.data.Dataset` pipeline.

 The notebook `load_datasets.ipynb` displays examples of writing and parsing TFRecords for each dataset.